build-trust/ockam-documentation/guides/examples/basic-web-app.md

 ### Connecting the web app

+> In our story about our imaginary company and team of three, the following steps would
+> have been performed by Toby, our Ockam admin.
+Toby would then generate this one-time
+> enrollment ticket (just plain text) and then send that over to Zora.
+You can simply
+> follow these steps on your machine.

 With our database node now running, we need to connect a corresponding node on the web side.
 We'll start by creating another enrollment token, this time for a `component` labelled `web`:

 ```bash
 export WEB_TOKEN=$(ockam project ticket --attribute component=web)
 ```

+> In our story about our imaginary company and team of three, the following steps would
+> have been performed by Zora, our web app developer.
+Zora would use the one-time
+> enrollment ticket data (plain text) to create a node called 'web' and create a
+> [tcp-inlet](https://command.ockam.io/manual/ockam-tcp-inlet.html).
+You can simply follow
+> these steps on your machine.

 Next we'll create and enroll our node, set a policy to say it is only allowed to create inlet connections to the `db` component, and then finally we create that inlet:

 ```bash
 ockam identity create web